psendyk/blackjack/index.md

 ###### Kinematics
 We decided to attach a gripper on each of Baxter's arms to allow it to efficiently pick up, flip, and deal the cards.
 For Baxter's movement we planned on primarily using inverse kinematics with the MoveIt package to perform motion planning for card manipulation.
 We also added constraints and objects within MoveIt, similar to how Lab 8 worked, to avoid hitting the table or the deck.
 Four different motions are required to deal the blackjack game.
 Baxter needs to pick up the card, look at it, and place it down.
 Placing the card face up requires the card to be flipped, which is achieved by handing the card off to the other arm.
 Additionally, movements of both arms are parallelized for efficiency, meaning that Baxter can deal a card while pick up the next.
 ###### Computer Vision
 We decided to use a neural network for our implementation of the gesture classifier, which allowed for more generalization without adding more complexity to the code.
 It's also easily extensible to more gestures, such as split or double down, which we collected in our dataset but decided not to include in the gameplay as mentioned above.
 We built the card classifier for a specific deck of cards, i.e. it can only work with one type of cards at a time.
 We made sure to make it easy to load and use different decks, provided images of it.
-The size of a deck of cards creates a 52-dimensional classification problem, which we decided would be best solved with a minimum difference algorithm.
+The size of a deck of cards creates a 52-dimensional classification problem, which we decided would be best solved with a minimum difference algorithm, which compares the captured card against every card in our deck.
+The most important component of this part is the accuracy and robustness to image rotation and translation which arises with variance in Baxter's movements.
+We had to adjust our algorithms for Baxter's low quality camera, and make some trade-offs between speed and accuracy.
+Our algorithm had problems with lower quality images and at the end we mounted an external camera to Baxter's head to improve the accuracy.

+##### Hand-gesture Recognition
+Furthermore, to make the human-robot interaction more natural, we implemented hand gestures for the actions players can take.
+In order to accomplish this, we trained a neural net classifier using manually collected dataset.

 #### Design Choices Impact